AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Violations That Require FR-44s in Virginia

-In Virginia, the state requires an FR-44 for those who have been convicted of the following:
+In Virginia, you will need an FR-44 if you have been convicted for one of the following:

 • Maiming under the influence